daniel-de-castro/rocket-pi/README.md

 # RocketPi

+## Overview

-- record_flight_data.py - reads rocket flight data every 0.5 second and appends it to a txt file
+- flight_data_logger.py: reads rocket flight data every 0.5 second and appends it to a txt file.
-- rocket_server.py - reads rocket flight data and broadcasts it.py
+- rocket_server.py: reads rocket flight data and broadcasts it.
-- sensor_testing.py - used to check whether the sensors are working
+- sensor_tester.py: used to check whether the sensors are working.

-# Set up the Raspberry Pi
+## Set up the Raspberry Pi

-## Configure the OS
+### Configure the OS

 - On an SD card, flash the latest version of RaspberryPi OS using [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
 - Setup WPA on the Imager application or through adding a `wpa_supplicant.conf` file in the SD card: